Physalaemus

 Physalaemus is a large genus of leptodactylid frogs.
 These frogs, sometimes known as dwarf frogs or foam frogs, are found in South America.
 It is very similar to Leptodactylus, a close relative, and indeed the recently described Leptodactylus lauramiriamae is in some aspects intermediate between them.
+They have been described by researchers as presenting one of the most puzzling taxonomic histories among Neotropical anurans because of the occurrence of highly polymorphic and cryptic species.